Douglas MacArthur: Escape from the Philippines

-In February 1942, as Japanese forces tightened their grip on the Philippines, President Roosevelt ordered MacArthur to relocate to Australia.
-On the night of 12 March 1942, MacArthur and a select group that included his wife Jean, son Arthur, Arthur's Cantonese amah, Loh Chui, and other members of his staff, including Sutherland, Richard Marshall and Huff, left Corregidor.
-They traveled in PT boats through stormy seas patrolled by Japanese warships, and reached Del Monte Airfield on Mindanao, where B-17s picked them up, and flew them to Australia.
-MacArthur ultimately arrived in Melbourne by train on 21 March.
-His famous declaration, "I came through and I shall return", was first made at Terowie railway station in South Australia, on 20 March.
+In February 1942, as Japanese forces tightened their grip on the Philippines, Roosevelt ordered MacArthur to relocate to Australia.
+On the night of 12 March 1942, MacArthur, his wife Jean, son Arthur, Arthur's Cantonese amah, Loh Chui, and other members of his staff left Corregidor.
+They traveled in PT boats through stormy seas patrolled by Japanese warships, and reached Del Monte Airfield on Mindanao, from where B-17s flew them to Australia.
+MacArthur arrived in Melbourne by train on 21 March.
+His declaration, "I came through and I shall return", was first made at Terowie railway station on 20 March.
 Washington asked MacArthur to amend his promise to "We shall return".
 He ignored the request.

 Bataan surrendered on 9 April, and Corregidor on 6 May.